 Velocity Templates

-If you have another way to generate the Velocity templates used by B2C Commerce, a CMS isn't required.
-For example, you can work with a web design firm that can provide Velocity templates as part of their design
+If you have another way to generate the Velocity templates used by B2C Commerce, a CMS isn’t required.
+For example, work with a web design firm that can provide Velocity templates as part of their design

 The process for creating and publishing a new layout is: